zenith110/Gerbot/README.md

 4. [Contributing](#contributing)
 5. [Creating a sample plugin](#creating-a-sample-plugin)
 ## Goal
 Gerbot is a python-based Discord bot written for the University of Central Florida's IT Discord.
-It's main functionality is to make our lives easier.
-It's private classroom functionality allows for the creation and management of private text channels modeled after technology classes that are accessible only by individuals with the corresponding class role.
-It has has some other quality of life features which are currently in development.
-The bot is primarily written in Python using discord.py
+It's goal is to provide UCF IT majors with opportunities to socialize, study, and gain opportunities through various channels dedicated to organizations/interests.

 ## Installation